cloudify-cosmo/docs.getcloudify.org/content/manager_architecture/components.md

 ## Management Worker (or Agent)

 An entity removed from the diagram is a management agent containing a Cloudify plugin able to spawn the aforementioned deployment-specific agents.
-This agent is run during the bootstrap process.
+This agent is run during the installation process.

 # InfluxDB and Grafana